What is public AI?

 - Support policymakers and technical teams seeking to implement public AI

-We host a Slack community which connects together experts from leading public AI projects, thinktanks, and civil society groups.
-We also host a regular seminar series that shares insights from leaders in the field such as Yoshua Bengio, Diane Coyle, and Lawrence Lessig.
+We host a Slack community which connects together experts from leading public AI labs, projects, and civil society groups.
+We also host many events (see below) and a regular seminar series that shares insights from leaders in the field such as Yoshua Bengio, Diane Coyle, Lawrence Lessig, and Kim Stanley Robinson.

 Learn more

-- Workshop Paper @ NeurIPS 2023 + poster, intended for the ML community
+- NeurIPS 2023 Workshop Paper and poster, intended for the ML community

 Getting involved